inf112-v20/Kokkene/Deliverables/ObligatoriskOppgave1.md

 ## Task 4
 ### User Stories
-"As a < type of user >, I want < some goal > so that < some reason >."
-Remove this before turning in.\
-P = Person
+These are our user stories which are needed for completing the first obligatory task.

-User stories for the board.
+**User stories for the board**

-P1 - As a player, I want to see the board I am going to play on, such that I can make strategic choises regarding the game.\
+P1 - As a player, I want to see the board I am going to play on.\
-P2 - As a player, I would like the oppurtunity to play on different boards to not make the game stale.\
+P2 - As a player, I want to be able to move around the board.

+**How do we accomplish these user stories?**\
+**P1**\
+    - We need a way of visualizing the board\
+    - Paint on default tiles\
+**P2**\
+    - We need to be able to put down a piece somewhere on the board\
+    - Be able to move around according to instructions.

-User stories for the pieces:
+**User stories for the pieces**

 P1 - As a player, I want to see my piece/s on the board so i can play the correct moves to gain an advantage.\
-P2 - As a player, I want to be able to select were to place my pieces at the start of the game.\
+P2 - As a player, I want to be able to select were to place my pieces at the start of the game.